-BTN Bike Share, an electric hybrid system launched in the tourist and student city on 1 September 2017, has increased its fees for the first time.
+BTN Bike Share, a hybrid system launched in the tourist and student city on 1 September 2017, has increased its fees for the first time.
 Previously, casual hires were £1 for up to 35 minutes and then 3p/minute.
 They are now: £1/hire + 3p/minute.
 Annual subscriptions are now £72/year with 30 minutes/day ride time (down from 1 hour).

 From 1 August 2019 (changes from previous shown in brackets):